RollingHillsAnalytics/imgur-analytics/README.md

 It is not clear why "image" uploads are getting more views, but they are.
 A more in-depth analysis performed by Imgur might be able to determine the reason for this.

 However, it seems a quick win might be as simple as finding where the uploads are being set as "album", and make sure single-image albums are recorded as "image".
+This would alter the viewing behavior, increase the view count, which in turn increases the ad displays and the ad revenue.